50Hours/50Hours.github.io/ctf/ISITDTU2022.md

 ```

-Since the basis is shuffle for each time the password is encrypt, then I have no idea to construct the equivalent basis
+Since the basis is shuffled for each time the password is encrypted, I have no idea how to construct the equivalent basis

 The author also released a hint: The possibility might tell you something